asyikin22/D3.js-Basics/README.md

 **ERROR-SOLUTION**
 ---------------------
 - I had problem executing the codes
-- So I changed the way I calculate the extent values.
+- So I changed the way I calculate the extent values when setting up X and Y scales
 - Instead of passing 'extentValues' in the left, I use the one on the right
 - The extentValues only calculate for length, not width.
 And also it doesn’t specify what kind of property (width/length) I want. so it doesnt make sense to use that. idk why i passed it in the first place lol 🤡
 - The codes run after I debug it this way 🎉